Willow Bracket Mushroom - Phellinus igniarius

 Studies show that it is neuroprotective, immunomodulatory, antibacterial, antioxidative, antitumor, antidiabetic, and antihyperlipidemic.
 It is used in traditional Chinese medicine.
 It is being investigated for use against cancer, multiple sclerosis, heart attack, stroke, injury recovery, liver damage, and diabetes.

-Possible side effects: allergy, digestive upset
+Possible side effects: Gastrointestinal upset.

 1 Kim JH, Choi BY, Kim HJ, Kim IY, Lee BE, Sohn M, Park HJ, Suh SW.
 A Water-Ethanol Extract from the Willow Bracket Mushroom, Phellinus igniarius (Higher Basidiomycetes), Reduces Transient Cerebral Ischemia-Induced Neuronal Death.
 Int J Med Mushrooms.
 2015;17(9):879-89. doi: 10.1615/intjmedmushrooms.v17.i9.80.
 PMID: 26756300.